Theon Greyjoy: Season 3

 Theon is taken captive and tortured in an unknown castle, but later manages to escape with the help of a serving boy who claims to work for Yara.
 He is brought back to the very castle he escaped from, the serving boy proving to actually be his captor, Ramsay Snow.
-Theon is subsequently brutally tortured, flayed and castrated by Ramsay, who forces him to rename himself Reek, and beats him until he submits to his new name.
+Theon is subsequently brutally tortured, flayed and seemingly castrated by Ramsay, who forces him to rename himself Reek, and beats him until he submits to his new name.

-Theon's penis is sent in a box to Balon, with Ramsay threatening to mutilate Theon further unless the Ironmen retreat from the North.
-Balon refuses, as Theon defied him and is now unable to further the Greyjoy line.
+What is claimed to be Theon's penis is sent in a box to Balon, with Ramsay threatening to mutilate Theon further unless the Ironmen retreat from the North.
+Balon refuses, as Theon defied him and believes he is now unable to further the Greyjoy line.
 Outraged, Yara responds that she intends to save her brother on her own accord.

 Season 4

 Theon, submitting to his identity as Reek, has been freed from his restraints but remains Ramsay's prisoner, residing in the kennels with Ramsay's hounds.
-Yara infiltrates the Dreadfort, but he refuses to go with her, and Yara is forced to flee when Ramsay releases his hounds.
+Yara infiltrates the Dreadfort, but he refuses to go with her, and she is forced to flee when Ramsay releases his hounds.
 Impressed with Theon's loyalty, Ramsay has him resume his identity as Theon Greyjoy to gain entry to Moat Cailin, a fortress occupied by Ironborn that is preventing Roose Bolton's forces from returning North.
 Theon promises that Ramsay will give the Ironborn amnesty if they surrender, but Ramsay goes back on his word and has the garrison flayed.
 Afterwards, Theon accompanies Ramsay (now legitimized as a Bolton) and the rest of House Bolton as they move to occupy Winterfell.